uqmultimodalrag2026-beep/UQformultimodalRAG/README.md

 ![Overview of the LeMUQ pipeline](main.png)

-**Figure 1:** Overview of the LeMUQ pipeline.
-A VLM generates a response from the query, input image, and retrieved context.
-The response is re-evaluated under multiple conditioning settings to expose different uncertainty sources, and the resulting mapped token probabilities are passed to a finetuned LeMUQ model that estimates response confidence.

 ## Main Changes

 This fork extends TruthTorchLM for multimodal retrieval augmented generation and vision-language models.